 Llyndy Isaf Scholarship

 Following a successful appeal to safeguard the farm in 2011, we’ve been working with Wales YFC to offer an annual 13-month paid scholarship from 2012 for five years.
 The scheme was for Wales YFC members between the ages of 18 – 26 for the past 5 years.

 In addition to managing a flock of Welsh Mountain ewes and a herd of Welsh Black cattle, the farm takes part in the Glastir Agri-Environment scheme and includes several Sites of Scientific Special Interest (SSSI) so there’s a strong emphasis on conservation farming.

 Scholars help manage the control of invasive species such as Rhododendron and carry out practical maintenance such as walling and fencing.
 They’re also encouraged to attend training courses, such as tractor driving, trailer towing, animal husbandry and shearing.

-In addition to gaining valuable farming experience and qualifications, the successful scholar receives a salary and the keys to a two-bedroom flat on the farm for year.
+In addition to gaining valuable farming experience and qualifications, the successful scholar receives a salary and the keys to a two-bedroom flat on the farm.